Floyd Williams is a senior tax counsel at Public Strategies Washington.

 McCurry began his career on the staff of the United States Senate, working as press secretary to the Senate Committee on Labor and Human Resources and to the committee's chairman, Senator Harrison A. Williams, Jr. (1976-1981).
 He also served as press secretary to Senator Daniel Patrick Moynihan (1981-1983).

 McCurry serves on numerous boards or advisory councils including Share Our Strength, the Children’s Scholarship Fund, the White House Historical Association and the Executive Committee of the Global Health Initiative of the United Methodist Church.
-He is co-chairman of the Commission on Presidential Debates which sponsors the general election debates between candidates for President and Vice President of the United States.
+He is a member and former co-chairman of the Commission on Presidential Debates which sponsors the general election debates between candidates for President and Vice President of the United States.
+He is also an active lay leader in his local congregation of the Methodist church in Kensington, MD.

 Joe O'Neill is President and CEO of Public Strategies Washington, Inc. (PSW).